StreamElements/docs/docs/chatbot/filters/links.md

 ---
 id: links
-tags:
+sidebar_label: "Links"
+description: "Manage and control links in chat messages with StreamElements Chatbot's Link Filter feature.
+Learn how to configure allowlists, blocklists, and timeout settings."
+keywords:
+- StreamElements
 - chatbot
+- link filter
+- moderation
+- allowlist
-  - filters
+- blocklist
 ---

-# Links
+# Link Filter

 The Link filter helps manage the posting of links in chat messages.
 It checks if a message contains any links and compares them with the set allowlist and blocklist.
 If a message contains a link that is not in the allowlist or is in the blocklist, the filter takes action according to the configured settings.